-MACH Energy will continue to refine the design of the proposed final landform, and where relevant, will justify areas to be constructed at steep grades (including slopes greater than 14°) on the basis of maintaining waste emplacement capacity and how this is acceptable due to its hydrological/drainage position and/or geomorphically robust design in the final landform.
+MACH Energy will continue to refine the design of the final landform, and where relevant, will justify areas to be constructed at steep grades (including slopes greater than 14°) on the basis of maintaining waste emplacement capacity and how this is acceptable due to its hydrological/drainage position and/or geomorphically robust design in the final landform.
+The final landform design would continue to be tested and iteratively designed as additional data is collected on rehabilitation and landform monitoring over the life of the Project.